Learn from the Best

 As a graduate certificate student, you will have the opportunity to learn from world-renowned faculty and accomplished classmates.
 Among your professors, you’ll find financial experts, portfolio managers, consultants, and respected industry leaders.
+With a deep classroom emphasis on reporting, analysis, tracking results, communicating with clients, and monitoring changes in the market, you will learn from respected practitioners with field expertise, real experience in portfolio management, and strong connections to the field.
 Sitting beside you in the classroom, you’ll find fellow students that also work in finance locally.
-Engage in practical, real-world learning, designed for ambitious professionals like you.

 A Focused Curriculum to Target Your Goals